Download the PHP package ingenerator/kohana-view without Composer

 The containing view model should expose a reference to the view model for the partial, which might be passed in as a constructor dependency, created by a dynamic variable method, or injected in some other way.

-View models don't have any reference to the renderer, so they cannot render the partial directly - instead this should happen in the template using the current renderer that is provided as a variable inside the template scope.
+View models don't have any reference to the renderer, so they cannot render the partial directly.
+Instead, this happens

 For example: